cfpb/source-code-policy/policy.md

 [18F](https://18f.gsa.gov), a digital services delivery team within the [General Services Administration](http://gsa.gov), develops in-house digital solutions to help agencies meet the needs of the citizens and businesses it serves.
 This requires flexibility in how we code, with a focus on lowering costs for the American people, while improving their interactions with the U.S. Government.

-The default position of 18F when working on new projects is to:
+The default position of 18F when developing new projects is to:

 1. Use Free and Open Source Software (FOSS), which is software that does not charge users a purchase or licensing fee for modifying or redistributing the source code, in our projects and contribute back to the open source community.
 2. Create an environment where any project can be developed in the open.